-When a payment is authenticated with 3DS and later dispute by the cardholder as fraud, the issuer (you) is liable for losses.
+When a payment is authenticated with 3DS and later disputed by the cardholder as fraud, the issuer (you) is liable for losses.
 This is called a liability shift.
 If the cardholder disputes the payments for any other reason (for example, other) then the standard dispute process applies.

-If the merchant is enrolled in 3DS but you, or your cardholder, are not enrolled in 3DS, that liability shift also applies.
-To prevent this from happening, you should enroll in 3DS and reject authorizations that were not properly authenticated.
-By rejecting these authorization attempts, the purchases will not go through, so your cardholders won’t need to file fraud disputes on them in the future.
+If the merchant is enrolled in 3DS but you, or your cardholder, aren’t enrolled, that liability shift also applies.
+To prevent this from happening, you should enroll in 3DS and reject authorizations that weren’t properly authenticated.
+By rejecting these authorization attempts, the purchases won’t go through, so your cardholders won’t need to file fraud disputes on them in the future.

 How to prevent fraud and reduce losses

-The following table serves as a guide to help you determine how best to action an incoming authorization.
+The following table serves as a guide to help you determine what action to take on an incoming authorization.

 |attempt_acknowledged||The merchant attempted to authenticate the authorization, but the cardholder is not enrolled or was unable to reach Stripe.||There is insufficient evidence to determine if the authorization is fraudulent or not.|